conda/conda/docs/source/building/variants.rst

 the tracking of metadata associated with compilers - localize it to compiler packages, even if those packages are doing nothing more than activating an already-installed compiler (such as Visual Studio.)

+Note also the ``pin_downstream`` key in meta.yaml.
+This is useful for compiler recipes to impose runtime constraints based on the versions of subpackages created by the compiler recipe.
+For more information, see the :ref:`pin_downstream` section of the docs.

 Cross-compiling